splunk/splunk-app-examples/setup_pages/react_setup_page_example/README.md

 # Overview

-This is an example Splunk App to demonstrate how to use setup views that adhere to Splunk Application Certification standards.
+This is an example Splunk App to demonstrate how to use setup pages that adhere to Splunk Application Certification standards.

-# Setup View Entry Point
+# Setup Page Entry Point

 Splunk will automatically try to redirect the user to the setup page if the `app.conf`'s `[install]` stanza has its `is_configured` property set to false.